kompot/nhl-tv-geeky-streams/README.md

 Best way to download NHL.TV games to your Mac, PC or Linux.
+NHL.TV account **is required**.
 You need [Docker](https://www.docker.com/community-edition#/download) installed to run this.

 Loosely based on